All Episodes

 And there are tens of millions still without power.

-There are rural areas totally smashed, mudslides, roads blocked, hundreds and hundreds of dead.
+There are rural areas totally smashed, mudslides, roads blocked, hundreds of hundreds of dead.

-They're thinking they may go much higher because people can't even get into these areas.
+They're thinking they might go into the much higher because people can't even get into these areas.

-Citizens in their pickup trucks try to get in, and FEMA is in control and ordering local fire departments, who should disregard it, many are, to not let them in.
+Citizens and their pickup trucks try to get in, and FEMA is in control and ordering local fire departments, who should disregard it, many are, to not let them in.

-Meanwhile, they're catching illegal aliens everywhere, robbing the daylight set of everybody, and looting.
+Meanwhile, they're catching illegal aliens everywhere, robbing the daylights out of everybody and looting.

 But regardless, there is a horribly anemic response.